The pituitary gland is a very small endocrine gland; it is no larger than a pea or a cherry stone.

-The overproduction of growth hormone is usually caused by the presence of a benign tumour (an adenoma) within the pituitary gland.
+The overproduction of growth hormone is usually caused by the presence of a benign tumor (an adenoma) within the pituitary gland.

-While having a tumour in the head sounds very worrying, benign means not cancerous.
+While having a tumor in the head sounds very worrying, benign means not cancerous.
 So acromegaly is not a type of cancer.

-In adults, a long-standing excess of growth hormone causes growth of soft tissues, bone and cartilage, mainly at the hands, feet, forehead and jaw.
-It can also cause water retention.
+In adults, a long-standing excess of growth hormone causes growth of soft tissues, bone and cartilage, mainly at the hands, feet, forehead, and jaw.

-Additionally, the internal organs can also grow in size, which may lead, for example, to an enlarged heart and eventually to heart disease if not recognised and treated.
+Additionally, the internal organs can also grow in size, which may lead, for example, to an enlarged heart and eventually to heart disease if not recognized and treated.

-Other possible consequences of too much growth hormone are diabetes mellitus, joint problems, sleep problems (sleep apnoea syndrome) and carpal tunnel syndrome.
+Other possible consequences of too much growth hormone are diabetes mellitus, joint problems, sleep problems (sleep apnea syndrome) and carpal tunnel syndrome.